Faversham: Transport

 The town is served by a number of buses.
-Arriva Southern Counties runs service 333 to Sittingbourne and Stagecoach in East Kent operates routes 3,3X,3A,3B to Canterbury, and route 666 to Ashford.
+Arriva Southern Counties runs service 333 to Sittingbourne and Stagecoach in East Kent operates routes 3, 3X, 3A, 3B to Canterbury, and route 666 to Ashford.
 Regent also runs service 638 to Whitstable and 660 to Stalisfield Green and Graveney.
 National Cycle Route 1 passes through the town, en route from Whitstable to Sittingbourne.
 Swale Borough Council have expressed concern over the lack of bus and cycle facilities in the town, when compared to road and rail, and there is a particular lack of public transport to nearby rural areas.

 Education

 There has been a school in Faversham since the twelfth century.
 Archival evidence has shown this had become a grammar school by 1420.
 In 1526, John Cole, chaplain to Henry VII and Henry VIII and Warden of All Souls College, Oxford, established a new grammar school on the estate of Ewell Farm.
 The property fell into disuse after the dissolution of the abbey, and a replacement grammar school was not established until 1587.
 The Wreights School, a commercial school, was founded in 1856, while a corresponding girls' school, The Gibbs School was established in 1883.
 The two boys' schools were amalgamated in 1920, forming Queen Elizabeth's Grammar School.
 The current school dates from 1967, when the boys and girls schools were merged, forming the first co-educational grammar school in Kent.

 The Abbey School is a Business and Enterprise Academy formed in September 1983 by the amalgamation of the Ethelbert Road Boys School and Lady Capel School for Girls.
 It has over 1000 pupils and is located in the south of the town, beside the A2 London Road.

+The Faversham Institute was founded in 1862 in East Street, Faversham.
+Membership was open to everybody with a small subscription fee.
+It consisted of meeting rooms, halls and a library.
+Exams could be studied for and sat at the Institute.
+The Institute published a monthly journal until December 1919.
+After a local government reorganisation the Institute was demolished in 1979.

+Faversham Library is part of Kent Libraries and a branch library managed by Kent County Council.
+The current building is on Newton Road and opened in February 1973.